druidfi/stonehenge/WSL2.md

 $ Get-DnsClientServerAddress
 ```

-Check correct Interface Index
+Check correct Interface Index.
 Usually when you have a wired connection it is `Ethernet` and with wireless it's `WiFi`.

 When you have the correct Interface Index, run this command:

 Note!
 You need to run Powershell terminal as an administrator for this command!

 ```
-$ Set-DnsClientServerAddress -InterfaceIndex {YOUR INTERFACE INDEX NUMBER} -ServerAddresses ("127.0.0.48","1.1.1.1")
+$ Set-DnsClientServerAddress -InterfaceIndex INTERFACE_INDEX -ServerAddresses ("127.0.0.48","1.1.1.1")
 ```

 Finally flush your DNS with: